LeongMei/InteractiveMedia2025/Week6/README.md

 #### VS CODE

 Step 1.
 Install the p5.js VS Code extension
 * Search for "p5.vscode" in the VS Code Extensions Marketplace and install it.
 * In the command palette,  type ‘Create p5.js project’
 * This will create a new folder to house your p5 sketch, save the folder.
 * The folder will automatically open a new sketch.js file

 Step 2.
 Link the p5.js & p5 sound libraries in your HTML
+* To include javacript files, use the script tag with the attribute src
+<script src ="..." </script> to specify the url to your external file.

+* In the index.html, under the <head> element add a two script tags 		withlinking the CDN for p5.js and the p5 sound library.

+*The set up should look something like this:
+	Step 1.
+Install the p5.js VS Code extension
+	* Search for "p5.vscode" in the VS Code Extensions Marketplace and 		install it.
+	* In the command palette,  type ‘Create p5.js project’
+	* This will create a new folder to house your p5 sketch, save the 		folder.
+	* The folder will automatically open a new sketch.js file

+	Step 2.
+Link the p5.js & p5 sound libraries in your HTML